realizse/realitemsdocs/pages/whitepaper/whitepaper.md

 All data transmitted between our middleware, clients, and databases is secured by TLS.

 All mutable data-at-rest (sql and nosql) is encrypted.
-Passwords and other credentials that are not stored in datbases are persisted in a Hashicorp Vault cluster located in a private VPC.
+Passwords and other credentials that are not stored in databases are persisted in a Hashicorp Vault cluster located in a private VPC.

 ## Conclusion